Last Photographed: Tuesday 7th July 2020

 The fate of Abbot Whiting is even more tragic when considered against the wider backdrop of the dissolution, during which it was more usual for monks and abbots to be generously pensioned off.
 His cruel fate may have been intended to serve an example to others - for if the king could strike low such an honoured and important figure as Whiting without fear of temporal or religious retribution, then his authority was indeed unchallenged.
 Other theories suggest that the abbot had hidden treasures from the commissioners, but these probably arise from the flimsy charges laid against him in the hope of legitimising what was essentially a barbarous and brutal act.

 With winter closing in, Abbot Whiting's head sat rotting in front of the empty cadaver of England's greatest and most ancient abbey.
 Its wealth was already pillaged, and it wasn't long before its buildings became an open quarry for those in need of local stone.
 Before many years had passed, only a skeleton remained to pay testament to the former glory of the "holiest earth of England".

-Another loss was the "Ivysgate" or "Yve Gate" - the northern gatehouse to the abbey precinct, opening onto the High Street, possibly near the location of the small modern gateway through the boundary wall on Silver Street.
-This survived in ruinous form until 1800AD, at which time it was sketched.
+Another loss was the "Ivysgate" or "Yve Gate" - the northern gatehouse to the abbey precinct, opening onto the High Street.
+This was located on the edge of the current Hanover Square, at the end of Silver Street, where there now stands a small modern gateway.
+This survived in ruinous form until 1800AD, at which time it was captured in a sketch.